 Meanwhile, even though Jain perforce leaves out from his purview Muslims and Christians – the religious minorities of India – that do not fit into the broad Hindu fold, those he focuses on are also, in fact, not majorities.
 Wherefore, what his analysis ultimately demonstrates is “dharmic ecology” as the progressive promise of environmental care for rural, traditionalistic believers-from dominant religious groups – within the Indian cultural landscape generally.
 The Swadhyayis evoke teachings from many religions and ideologies, Bishnois were “in the 1891 Census of Marwar classified with Muslims,” and the Bhils retain some autonomy from mainstream Hindus (pg 55).

 For all that, and a lot else, I will have to recommend the reader to toil through Jain’s arduous account!

-Piyush Mathur is Fellow, Indian Institute of Advanced Study, Shimla, India.
+(Reviewed by Piyush Mathur, Fellow, Indian Institute of Advanced Study, Shimla, India.)

 We welcome your comments at firstname.lastname@example.org